Dunkirk (2017) - Review

 2018-05-15_12-54-02-1024x442.jpg

 All flaws aside, Dunkirk's best quality is its sound.
-Dunkirk won academy awards for its sound editing and sound mixing, and rightly so.
-The roars of the vehicle engines, the interspersed dialogue of extras waiting for rescue, the explosions and gunshots, all sound amazingly good, even on crappy airplane headphones.
+Dunkirk won Academy Awards for its sound editing and sound mixing, and rightly so.
+The roars of the vehicle engines, the interspersed dialogue of extras waiting for rescue, and the explosions and gunshots, all sound amazingly good, even on crappy airplane headphones.
 The sound for this movie is so good that I distinctly remember it being the best thing about it—sound is not usually the quality one remembers from their experience watching a movie.
 All the different sounds of Dunkirk help sell the experience of this movie and work heavily to the film's benefit.

-Likewise, the score composed by Hans Zimmer is tense and constantly building to a crescendo in ways similar to previous scores Zimmer has provided to Nolan's films.
+Likewise, the score composed by Hans Zimmer is tense and constantly builds to a crescendo in ways similar to previous scores Zimmer has provided to Nolan's films.
 While the action scenes are somewhat fun to watch, they're not so spectacular that they are not dependent on the score.
 If Zimmer's score was not there, a lot of the tension and drama would be lost and Dunkirk would be far less captivating.

 TL;DR (Conclusion)